yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 ## Step 6: Get the OTT (one-time token)

 You can obtain the one-time token to create the payment back-to-back at the end of this process.
-You will get the one-time token in the function `yunoCreatePayment()` that you get when implementing the `YunoPaymentDelegate`.
-An example of retrieving the one-time token is presented below:
+You will get the one-time token in the function `yunoCreatePayment()` that you implement when adopting the `YunoPaymentDelegate`.
+An example of retrieving the one-time token is shown below:

 ```swift
 func yunoCreatePayment(with token: String) { ... }